 - Bad behavior such as cutting corners, lying, or shifting responsibilities just to complete a goal

-Mistake 4: Setting too many objectives
+Mistake #4: Setting too many objectives

 Another key purpose of OKRs is to ensure you get your priorities right.
 Part of this process involves deciding what you need to focus on — the objectives that will make the biggest impact on your business.

 If you set too many objectives, then the OKR framework will start working against you, turning into a costly OKR mistake.
 Instead of radical progress, you will create stagnation as your team splits focus and resources across competing priorities.
-OKRs work best when you take the time to identify the most critical objectives to focus on and align your team from there.

-Mistake 5: Confusing KPIs and OKRs
+Mistake #5: Confusing KPIs and OKRs

 Another OKR mistake is using KPIs and OKRs interchangeably.
 Your key performance indicators (KPIs) and your objectives and key results (OKRs) are related but serve different purposes.
 Your KPIs, in many cases, will be the metrics used when defining what your key results are.

 For instance, if you have the objective to “create an unforgettable customer experience,” one of your key results may be to increase your net promoter score (a KPI) by two points.
-Keep in mind that depending on your current focus, you may have KPIs that are important but don’t fit neatly into your key results.

-Learn more about OKRs and KPIs
+Learn more about OKRs vs KPIs

-Mistake 6: Underestimating OKR adoption
+Mistake #6: Underestimating OKR adoption

 Like with any change in your organization, the process of adopting OKRs must be thoroughly planned and executed correctly.
 There are several ways OKRs can go wrong (that’s the reason you’re reading this article), but adoption doesn’t have to be one of them.